AlyssaMiaTaliotis/gomoku-optimization-RL/README.md

 Follow these steps to train the RL agents against a rule-based player:

 1. Prepare the reward configuration:

    The reward configurations for training are defined in YAML files.
 Before running the training script, update the reward values in the YAML files as needed (e.g., adjusting win values to explore different training dynamics).

 2. Run the training scripts:

     Both train_rule_based_dqn.py and train_rule_based_ppo.py scripts allow customization through command-line arguments.
 You can adjust these parameters to fine-tune the training process:
     - --num_episodes: Number of training episodes (default: 1000).
     - --board_size: Size of the Gomoku board (default: 8).
     - --config_name: Name of the reward configuration file (without .yml extension).
-Update this to match your chosen reward setup (e.g., rewards_offensive).
+Update this to match your chosen reward setup (e.g., rewards_1).
     - --device: Specify the computation device (cpu or cuda).
 If not specified, the script auto-detects the available device.
     - --model_save_path: Path to save the trained model (default: dqn_gomoku or equivalent for PPO).
     - --win_reward: Value for the win reward.
 This should correspond to the win reward set in the YAML configuration.